Nabie/object-oriented-programming-in-R/chapters/07_R6_classes.md

 Here, besides the class name, we use two arguments to `R6Class`: `private` and `public`.
 These are used to define attributes of the class, either values stored in objects or methods we can call on the objects.
 For both, the arguments are lists.
 The names used for the list elements become the names of the attributes and the values, naturally, the attribute values.

-The difference between the two arguments is that attributes in the `public` list can be accessed on objects of the class anywhere you have such objects while attributes in the `private` list can only be accessed in methods you define for the class.
-In methods, you can access elements in the `public` list using the variable `self` and you can access attributes in the `private` list using the variable `private`.
-In this `VectorStack` implementation we have made the vector used for storing the stack private and we have implemented the stack interface as public methods.
+The difference between the two arguments is that attributes in the `public` list can be accessed anywhere while attributes in the `private` list can only be accessed in methods you define for the class.
+In methods, you can access elements in the `public` list using the variable `self`, and you can access attributes in the `private` list using the variable `private`.
+In this `VectorStack` implementation we have made the vector used for storing the stack private, and we have implemented the stack interface as public methods.
 Inside the methods we access the elements as `private$elements`, and in `push` and `pop` we return the object itself using the variable `self`.
-We return this object wrapped in `invisible` so it isn't automatically printed when we call these methods, but we didn't have to.
-We didn't have to return an object at all for these methods, but doing so allows us to chain together method calls, as we will see below, so it is good practise.
+We return this object wrapped in `invisible`, so it isn't automatically printed when we call these methods, but we didn't have to.
+We didn't have to return an object at all for these methods, but doing so allows us to chain together method calls, as we will see below, so it is good practice.

 Notice that the `self` and `private` objects are not arguments to the methods.
 They just exist in the namespace of the functions as part of the magic R6 uses to implement its mutable object semantics.